 How do schools compare a GRE score to GMAT score?
 Good question.
 The two business school test behemoths have starkly different scoring systems making comparison a tricky business.
 In its quest for a piece of the MBA admissions pie, ETS has created a clever tool that admissions officers can use to convert GRE scores to GMAT scores.
 There is some evidence to suggest that MBA programs do use the ETS GRE to GMAT conversion tool to equate the two tests rather than relying on the GRE score alone.
 Here’s a video from Duke on how they evaluate GRE scores.

 The GRE hasn’t been around for very long as an MBA admissions test so admissions committees haven’t 100% figured out how to evaluate GRE scores on their own.
-In time it’s likely that you won’t need a GRE to GMAT conversion but for now it seems most programs are more comfortable using converting GRE scores and pegging results to GMAT standard.
+In time it’s likely that you won’t need GRE to GMAT conversion but for now it seems most programs are more comfortable converting GRE scores and pegging results to GMAT standard.

 How is a GRE score converted to a GMAT score?